 Why You Will Love This Recipe

-• Easy to customize with different toppings and seasonings
+- Easy to customize with different seasonings.

 You can also add this smoked corn to my smoked salsa recipe or Smoked Queso recipe.